LuminationDev/LeadMeLabs---HostingServer/README.md

 # LeadMeLabs---HostingServer

-A basic hosting server for downloading the latest versions Labs (Station & NUC), SetVol and SteamCMD.
+A basic hosting server for downloading the latest versions Labs (Station & NUC), SetVol, SteamCMD & ControlMyMonitor.

 Used in tandem with the LeadMeLabs-Launcher for easy updating and installing.